inkchess/ME5406-Deep-Learning-for-Robotics/README.md

 - `--epsilon`: Initial epsilon value.
 - `--gamma`: Discount factor.
 - `--episodes`: Number of training episodes.
-- `--epsilon_decay`: The decay rate of epsilon per episode.
+- `--epsilon_decay`: If provided, the decay rate of epsilon per episode.
-- `--epsilon_min`: The minimum epsilon value.
+- `--epsilon_min`: If provided, the minimum epsilon value.
 - `--use_dynamic_epsilon`: If provided, epsilon decays over episodes.
 - `--map_type`: Map type; "random" for a random map or "custom" for a user-defined map.
 - `--custom_holes`: A comma-separated list of state numbers to use as obstacles when using a custom map.
 - `--use_exploration_bonus`: If provided, enables an exploration bonus in non-terminal states.
-- `--exploration_bonus_value`: The bonus (typically a small negative value) applied in non-terminal states.
+- `--exploration_bonus_value`: If provided, the bonus (typically a small negative value) applied in non-terminal states.

 ### Advanced Command-Line Example:
 ```bash